marcopxt/NES-UFLA/README.md

 ---
-## 3.Content
+## Content

 <div id="pt1" />

 #### 1. Download R and RStudio

 Use the following link to download R program and install it in your computer.
 It can be done for Windows, Linux and MAC systems.
 After the download and intallation of R, you can also download and install RStudio.
 RStudio is an IDE (integrated development environment).
-It basically makes your life easier
+It basically makes your life easier.

 - Download R (https://cran.r-project.org/)
 - Download RStudio (https://www.rstudio.com/products/rstudio/download/)

-**Tip: go to this link (https://www.youtube.com/watch?v=jpptwObI1ps) that they will explain you everything that you need to download and install both tools**
+**Tip: go to this link (https://www.youtube.com/watch?v=28bKdOtIgSY) that they will explain you everything that you need to download and install both tools**

 <div id="pt2" />